Prepare for the Future of HealthCare

-Recognizing the need to prepare physicians and clinicians to adapt to this method of health care, the George Washington University (GW) School of Medicine and Health Sciences (SMHS) created unique opportunities for health care professionals to enhance their education with an online Graduate Certificate in INTM and Master of Science in Health Sciences (MSHS) in INTM.
+A shift toward personalized and lifestyle medicine is occurring within health care today—one that is more proactive, predictive, and preventive—supported by health technology, changes in environmental policy, and advanced natural product development.
+Recognizing the need to prepare providers to adapt to this method of health care, the George Washington University (GW) School of Medicine and Health Sciences (SMHS) created unique opportunities for health care professionals to enhance their education with 4 online programs in INTM Master of Science in Health Sciences (MSHS), Graduate Certificate, MSHS + Fellowship*, MSHS Nutrition.

 What Will I Learn?

 Students develop a foundation and explore various intersections of INTM that contribute to patient wellness.
 Through a series of practical application courses, students develop patient care plans, conduct case analyses, and evaluate practice standards to demonstrate competence in INTM.
 Research coursework provides skills needed to participate in evidence-based clinical practice and outcomes research.
 Graduates of the INTM Programs will be able to:

 - Develop a business plan for an INTM practice

 - Practical, in-depth application of learned principles to patient cases

 - Develop clinical research skills to probe emerging research in evidence-based practice and conduct outcomes research to further the field

 - Demonstrate mastery of clinical, business, research and leadership skills in INTM